“NOW I WANT TO SHOW MYSELF AS A POP DIVA!” – LOU ASRIL IN MICA INTERVIEW – mica

 Sexuality is also something very intimate.

 Lou Asril: I don’t think I write a single song that doesn’t have sexuality on some level.
-Even in “MaMaMaMa” or “Same Planet,” where it’s not primarily about that, there are statements where the sexual permeates.
+Even in “MaMaMaMa” or “Same Planet,” where it’s not primarily regarding that, there are statements where the sexual permeates.
 That remains a big part of my life.
 Nevertheless, I am glad that this is expanding and that new building blocks are being created.

 Then you can stay curious what your twenties will bring.